 - The Residential Substance Abuse Treatment for State Prisoners Program requires that state and local treatments last 6-12 months and jail-based treatments last at least three months to qualify for funding.
 This is based on increased efficacy over long periods of time.

-- The American Society of Addiction Medicine (ASAM) states that the best treatment for opioid addiction would be a long-term residential stay for detox, followed by tiered step-downs to partial hospitalization, an IOP, and then individual and group therapy.
+- The American Society of Addiction Medicine (ASAM) states that long-term treatment is often needed for opioid addiction due to higher relapse rates in shorter treatment lengths.
+A long-term residential stay for detox, followed by tiered step-downs, may lead to a better outcome.

 The testimony of these institutions, all dedicated to helping addicts recover from drug and alcohol abuse, clearly points to a long-term residential program.